 Graves Gym serves as the practice facility for men's and women's varsity basketball and women's volleyball.
-Kinesiology & athletics classes and many intramural activities take place in Graves; many of the athletics coaches' offices are also located here.
+Intramural activities take place in Graves, and many of the athletics coaches' offices are located here.

 The Whitworth Fieldhouse includes a portable wood floor for women's and men's basketball games and women's volleyball matches, batting and pitching cages, a ballet loft, and indoor track & field facilities.
 The James P. Evans Athletic Training Center is also located in the fieldhouse.

 The Aquatics Center houses a six-lane, 25-yard competition pool with a movable bulkhead.

-The University Recreation Center includes a rock-climbing wall with seven climbing stations and a bouldering section, three full-size basketball courts, a large cardio and weight-training room, an elevated track and a rock-climbing wall.
+The University Recreation Center includes a rock-climbing wall with seven climbing stations and a bouldering section, three full-size basketball courts, a fitness center, and an elevated three-lane track and a rock-climbing wall.

-The Westside Athletics Complex includes Diana Marks Softball Field, a men's and women's soccer facility, and a hammer and discus throwing area for track & field.
-The fields include state-of-the-art scoreboards and a shared press box.
+The Westside Athletics Complex includes Diana Marks Softball Field, a men's and women's soccer field, and a hammer and discus throwing area for track & field.
+The athletics fields include state-of-the-art scoreboards and a shared press box.
 (The men's baseball team uses Merkel Field, which was renovated in 2013 and is located to the northwest, behind the Whitworth Fieldhouse.)

-Westminster Hall is home to the English, modern languages, theology and kinesiology & athletics departments, as well as the athletic training education program offices.
+Westminster Hall is home to the English, world languages & cultures, theology and kinesiology & athletics departments, as well as the Athletic Training Education Program offices.

-Weyerhaeuser Hall houses seven classrooms, two computer labs, and a conference room, and the Robinson Teaching Theatre, where guest lectures and readings are held, as well as Whitworth's Core Worldview courses.
-Weyerhaeuser is also is home to the Whitworth School of Global Commerce & Management and the departments of Business & Economics, history and sociology.
+Weyerhaeuser Hall houses seven classrooms, two computer labs, a conference room, and the Robinson Teaching Theatre, where guest lectures and readings are held, as well as Whitworth's Core Worldview courses.
+Weyerhaeuser is also is home to the School of Global Commerce & Management and the departments of business & economics and history.
 Through the work of the Weyerhaeuser Center for Christian Faith & Learning, the Regional Resource & Learning Center, and the Center for Service-Learning & Community Engagement, Weyerhaeuser Hall is also a vital contact point between Whitworth and the larger community.
 A "Simply to Go" quick café is located on the main floor.